MIX NYC

 MIX NYC is a not-for-profit organization based in New York City dedicated to queer experimental film.
-It is also known as the "MIX festival," for its most visible program, the annual week-long New York Queer Experimental Film Festival (NYQEFF), which has featured early works by filmmakers such as Christine Vachon, Todd Haynes, Isaac Julien, Thomas Allen Harris, Barbara Hammer, Juan Carlos Zaldivar, Jonathan Caouette, Jennie Livingston, Gus Van Sant, and Matthew Mishory.
+MIX has supported filmmaking workshops, queer history programs such as the ACT UP Oral History Project (on video) and film restorations of work by important queer filmmakers such as Jack Smith.
+It is also known as the "MIX festival" for its most visible program, the annual week-long New York Queer Experimental Film Festival (NYQEFF), a highly-influential cultural event since 1987, which has supported curators such as Shari Frilot and featured early works by filmmakers such as Christine Vachon, Todd Haynes, Isaac Julien, Thomas Allen Harris, Barbara Hammer, Juan Carlos Zaldivar, Jonathan Caouette, Jennie Livingston, Gus Van Sant, and Matthew Mishory.
+The festival has held a critical role in both promoting experimental work by queer filmmakers, and in the evolution of radical queer culture via the "organisational mediation of collective identity".